bio-tools/Tool-Information-Standards/docs/about.md

 # Attributes
-A list of tool attributes (see Table below) that must be specified (or stated as not being available) for an entry to be assigned in a 5 tier ratings of entry completeness and quality.
+The Tool Information Standard is five lists of tool attributes (see Table below) that must be specified for an entry to be assigned in a 5 tier ratings of *entry completeness*.
 Some attributes are grouped (see tables on right) for purposes of determining adherance to the standard.

 ![infographic_attributes]({{site.url}}/assets/images/infographic_attributes.png){: .align-center}

 # Application to bio.tools

 The "SPARSE" tier defines the minimum information requirement for new bio.tools entries.
 It is [under discussion](https://github.com/bio-tools/biotoolsRegistry/issues/338) to allow a user to filter entries according to tiers in the standard.

-The standard provides a basis to monitor bio.tools content and label entries in various ways:
+The standard also provides a basis to monitor bio.tools content and label entries in various ways:

 * *entry completeness* ("SPARSE" through to "COMPREHENSIVE")
 * whether an entry was manually inspected